Ajay1455/vendre/README.md

 This project is an e-commerce website built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It allows users to buy and sell products, follow sellers, and manage seller profiles with an Instagram-inspired design.

 ## Live Website

 The website is live and can be accessed at [https://vendre-rose.vercel.app](https://vendre-rose.vercel.app).

+## Login Credentials

+To log in to the website, please use the following credentials:

+- Email: ajay@gmail.com
+- Password: 12345678

 ## Screenshots